Controlling cancer cell fate using localized biocatalytic self-assembly of an aromatic carbohydrate amphiphile

 Three-dimensional cell culture of chondrocytes on modified di-phenylalanine scaffolds

-Fmoc-Diphenylalanine Self Assembles to a Hydrogel via a Novel Architecture Based on p–p Interlocked b-Sheets
+Fmoc-Diphenylalanine Self Assembles to a Hydrogel via a Novel Architecture Based on pi–pi Interlocked β-Sheets

 Nanostructured Hydrogels for Three-Dimensional Cell Culture Through Self-Assembly of Fluorenylmethoxycarbonyl– Dipeptides

 Bioprinting is the technology of choice for realizing functional tissues such as vascular system, muscle, cartilage and bone.
 In the future, bioprinting will influence the way we engineer tissues and bring it to a new level of physiological relevance.
 That was the topic of the 2017 TEDD Annual Meeting at ZHAW Waedenswil on 8th and 9th November.
-In an exciting workshop, the two companies regenHU Ltd. and CELLINK gave us an insight into highly topical applications and collaborations in this domain.
+In an exciting workshop and symposium, companies such as regenHU Ltd., CELLINK and Biogelx Ltd. gave us an insight into highly topical applications and collaborations in this domain.

 Improving cartilage phenotype from differentiated pericytes in tunable peptide hydrogels